jaredjennings/jaredjennings.github.io-src/content/chickenostracon.rst

 to make it easy to expand it, and hook it up to asynchronous I/O, and make it available as an egg, test it, test things made with it, and finally get back to my quixotic reimplementation of cyanostracon.

+EDIT
+====

+Uhhh.
+So the farther I got implementing that, the more I learned that *this is how Chicken already does threads natively*.
+I should have read up on it more.
+I still feel good about grokking call/cc.